Walheimat/wal-emacs/README.md

 at the end of this readme/configuration or the [awesome-emacs](https://github.com/emacs-tw/awesome-emacs) project.

 Many packages bind keys.
-Check the [key bindings section](#orgdc71eff) if you need a list of all of them.
+Check the [key bindings section](#org1048561) if you need a list of all of them.

+1.  ace

+    Ace allows for some nifty window swapping.

+        (use-package ace-window
+          :bind (("H-w" . ace-swap-window)
+        	 ("C-c w s" . ace-swap-window)
+        	 ("C-c w d" . ace-delete-other-windows)))

-1.  add-node-modules-path
+2.  add-node-modules-path

     Allows accessing a project's `node_modules`.

         (use-package add-node-modules-path)

-2.  ag
+3.  ag

     Highlight search results using the **Silver Searcher**.